Signature spell

 • The new signature spell cannot be cast as a ritual, even if the base spell can be cast as a ritual,

-• The new signature spell is treated like the original spell (e.g. effects that block magic missiles also block a signature spell based on magic missile and effects that can be removed by dispel magic can also be removed by a signature spell based on dispel magic).
+• The new signature spell is treated as if it was the original spell (e.g. effects that block magic missiles also block a signature spell based on magic missile and effects that can be removed by dispel magic can also be removed by a signature spell based on dispel magic).

-When you modify a base spell, you follow the following rules:
+When you modify a base spell, follow these rules:

 • To create a signature spell, you can select any number of modifications from the spell modification list below and add them to the base spell.
 Each modification increases the level of the new signature spell by a number listed in the parenthesis (e.g. if you apply the ‘moving spell (+1)’ modification to a base spell of 1st level, the new signature spell is 2nd level):

-• The base spell must meet the base spell requirements of a modification you want to add to be applied.
-Also, any modifications added to a base spell allows the spell to meet the base spell requirements (e.g. if a modification requires that the base spell is a spell that requires a saving throw, you can use theschool spell (+0)’ modification to change a spell that requires a spell attack into a spell that requires a saving throw to meet this requirement).
+• The base spell must meet the base spell requirements of any modification You add to the base spell.
+Further, any modifications added to a base spell allows that spell to meet or restrict other base spell requirements (e.g. if a modification requires the base spell to be a spell that requires a saving throw, you can use theschool spell (+0)’ modification to change a base spell that previously required a spell attack into a spell that requires a saving throw).
+This also means that applying certain base modifications will prevent you from applying other modifications to you base spell (e.g. if you apply the ‘combined spell’ modification to add a damaging effect to a base spell, you cannot also add the ‘damaging spell’ modification to the base spell.

-• Some modification options grant multiple options when you apply it.
-Unless otherwise noted, you must select only one option when applying the modification.
+• Some spell modifications grant multiple options when you apply it.
+Unless otherwise noted, you must select only one option when applying the spell modification.

-• If the base spell benefits form being cast using a spell slot of higher level, those are delayed by the levels added to the base spell - if the new signature spell is two levels higher than the base spell, the signature spell won’t benefit from being cast at a higher level until you cast it using spell slots two levels above when it would normally start scaling (e.g. if the base spell is a 1st level spell that benefits from being cast with a 2nd level spell slot, a 3rd level signature spell does not benefit from being cast with a higher level spell slot until it is cast with a slot level of 4th level or higher).
+• If the base spell benefits from being cast using a spell slot of higher level, that effect is delayed by the levels added to the base spell (e.g. if the base spell is a 1st level spell (such as burning hands) that benefits from being cast with a 2nd level spell slot, a new 3rd level signature spell based on that spell does not benefit from being cast with a higher level spell slot until it is cast with a slot level of 4th level or higher).

 • After adding the spell modifications, the total level of your new signature spell must be of a level you can cast, as shown on the wizard table.